rose-coste/whitepapers/state_of_union_containers_pt1.md

-> State of the Union: Containers – Part 1
+State of the Union: Containers – Part 1

->
+*An Educational Report and Market Analysis of Container Technologies*

-> *An Educational Report and Market Analysis o Container Technologies*
+> Mike Metral

->
+> Product Architect, Rackspace

-> Mike Metral Product Architect, Rackspace <mike.metral@rackspace.com>
+> <mike.metral@rackspace.com>
 >
 > March 2015
 >